zoffixznet/sqlite4ember/README.md

 # sqlite4ember

-A standalone (no web server needed), single-script RESTful web interface to an Sqlite datebase for the Ember MVC framework (Ember Data specifically).
+A standalone (web server built in), single-script RESTful web interface to an Sqlite datebase (single file, daemonless) for the Ember MVC framework (Ember Data specifically).
 Should be easily adaptable to other MVCs.
 Great for front end development.
 Avoid production without adding authentication and probably a bunch more sanity checking.

 ```
 Database creation: sqlite3 <filename>